ndgnuh/RiceBPH/docs/src/50-model-description.md

 ##### Initialisation actions

-Since the vegetation cells are orgranized in a grid, we use matrices to represent the cells for efficiency.
+Since the vegetation cells are organized in a grid, we use matrices to represent the cells for efficiency.
 The coordinates of the vegetation cells translate directly to the matrix indices.
 Each of the other states is represented by a matrix.